mozilla/ichnaea/docs/metrics.rst

   - ``datamaps.render``
   - ``datamaps.upload_to_s3``

-And pseudo-timers to track the number of rows, image tiles and S3 operations:
+A gauge to plot the number of rows in the mapstat table:

   - ``datamaps.csv_rows``

+And pseudo-timers to track the number of image tiles and S3 operations:

   - ``datamaps.s3_list``
   - ``datamaps.s3_put``
   - ``datamaps.tile_new``